trauma, PTSD, and Dissociation

 Both single-incident and complex trauma create changes in the structure of your brain, the function of your nervous system, and mental health markers like your mood, behavior, resilience level, and identity.

 Single-incident traumas are experiences like witnessing or being the victim of a crime, medical trauma such as an injury/accident or heart attack, or even “moral injury” situations such as having to harm someone else in combat or self defense.
-Complex trauma might come from experiences like growing up in a emotionally or physically unsafe family, having or caring for someone who has a serious illness, or even the effects of lifelong marginalization (such as racism or homophobia).
-For many of us, the COVID-19 pandemic itself has the hallmarks of a complex trauma process.
+Complex trauma describes a series of chronically traumatizing experiences.
+Some examples are; growing up in a emotionally or physically abusive/neglectful family; having or caring for someone with a serious prolonged illness; chronic minority stress (ex. racism, misogyny, homophobia); or living through terrifying historical events like the COVID pandemic or the Vietnam War.

-The good news is there is plenty of research that shows your brain is capable of change and healing.
+The good news is there is plenty of research that shows your brain is capable of change and healing no matter how long it’s been.
 Somatic therapies like EMDR can help restructure the brain and teach the nervous system to regulate itself better, increasing your ability to tolerate challenging experiences, create healthy attachment, and access feelings of strength, safety, and happiness.

-As a trauma oriented, non-pathologizing therapist, my focus is not so much what’s “wrong” with you but on what happened to you, and how you survived it.
-Using body based therapies we can work together to help you process and integrate your past, while also helping you practice new ways to respond and adapt, to move toward healing.
+As a trauma informed therapist, my focus is not to figure out what’s “wrong” with you but to help you make sense of what happened to you, and how you survived it.
+Using experiential process and depth oriented modalities we can work together to help you integrate your past, while also helping you practice new ways to respond and move toward healing.

 Dissociation